 If you’re planning a move to Belgium, find out if you need a Belgian visa or permit to visit, live, work or study in Belgium.

 You may need to apply for a visa or permit if you want to visit, live, work or study in Belgium.
-This essential guide provided by Expat Management Group will help you find out which Belgian visa or permit you need depending on your nationality and situation.
+This essential guide provided by Expat Management Group will help you find out which Belgian visa you need.

 This guide to visas in Belgium includes the following sections: